maxtuzz/OAuth-Grails/README.md

 ###Disclaimer
 Uses [OAuth Plugin for Grails](http://grails.org/plugin/oauth)

-Free to use as you please as long as no harm comes from it
+Free to use however you please.